soneill2210/First-Project/README.md

 ### Placement of images

-I found the placement of a few images I have used an issue especially when it came to loading the website onto a smaller screen but eventually got it resolved with a few positioning styles.
+I found with the placement of a few images I have used an issue especially when it came to loading the website onto a smaller screen but eventually got it resolved with a few positioning styles.

 ### Sizing